 AHN Comprehensive Hypertension Center

-Resistant hypertension — high blood pressure that persists in spite of changing your diet, exercising, and taking medication — is frustrating.
+Resistant hypertension — high blood pressure (HBP) that persists in spite of changing your diet, exercising, and taking medication — is frustrating to deal with.
 AHN offers a multidisciplinary center focused on discovering the root cause of hypertension and developing a care plan to lower your blood pressure.

-The AHN Comprehensive Hypertension Centers at Allegheny General Hospital and West Penn Hospital are American Heart Association-certified* (the only such center in the region), thanks to the wide array of multispecialty resources patients can access to diagnose and care for difficult-to-treat high blood pressure.
+The AHN Comprehensive Hypertension Centers at Allegheny General Hospital and West Penn Hospital are American Heart Association-certified* (the only such centers in the region), thanks to the wide array of multispecialty resources for diagnosing and caring for difficult-to-treat high blood pressure.

 About the AHN Comprehensive Hypertension Center

 The providers at our center are dedicated to treating resistant hypertension, and they come from a wide variety of medical backgrounds.
 Hypertension specialists include: